MicrosoftDocs/azure-devops-yaml-schema/task-reference/ant-v1.md

 **`testResultsFiles`** - **Test results files**<br>
 `string`.
 Required when `publishJUnitResults = true`.
 Default value: `**/TEST-*.xml`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Test results files path.
+The test results file path.
 Wildcards can be used.
 For more information, see the [file matching patterns reference](/azure/devops/pipelines/tasks/file-matching-patterns).
-For example, `**/TEST-*.xml` for all XML files whose name starts with TEST-.
+For example, `**/TEST-*.xml` for all XML files whose name starts with `TEST-`.
 <!-- :::editable-content-end::: -->
 <br>